2018cx/SinKD/README.md

 ## Student Checkpoints
 The distilled student model for each task reported in the paper can be downloaded using the following link: https://drive.google.com/drive/folders/1BsA0VHKSa_-Bp5I7dQ2Ftk2q7cIyPrdC

+## Teacher Checkpoints
+The teacher model for each task reported in the paper can be downloaded using the following link: